Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    If you want to define your own commands to send to the server, use the `mc_client_send_custom_command()` function.

-4. Destroy the media controller client handle using the `mc_client_destroy()` function, when media controller client handle is no longer needed.
+4. Destroy the media controller client handle using the `mc_client_destroy()`, when media controller client handle is no longer needed:

    ```
    mc_client_destroy(g_client_h);